-In 2013, a century after the first Ready Made Farm settlers arrived in the district.
-Ian Bowman and Ken Watson farm their grandfathers' original holdings.
-Alf Niven, also a grandson, farms in the district; and Ben Armstrong is a great great grandson of both the Lang and Robertson families who bought Ready Made Farms.
+In 2013, a century after the first Ready Made Farm settlers arrived in the district, Ian Bowman and Ken Watson farm their grandfathers' original holdings while local farmer Ben Armstrong is a great great grandson of both the Lang and Robertson families who bought Ready Made Farms.

 The weatherboards of the houses may have faded but the people and farming remain.